matplotlib/matplotlib/doc/users/cheatsheets/matplotlib-for-tableau-users.rst

 Introduction
 --------------

-Tableau is a Business Intelligence tool that provides a highly customizable dashboard to preview your data, being highly customizable.
+Tableau is a Business Intelligence tool that provides a highly customizable dashboard to preview your data.
-Although the use case is slightly different, the visualization principles stay the same, with the same idioms and best practice, but a different environment and API.
+Although the use cases of Tableau and matplotlib are slightly different, the visualization principles stay the same, with the same idioms and best practice, but a different environment and API.

 Basics
 --------

 When coming from a GUI heavy software like Tableau a programming language might be intimidating.
 In Tableau, all your data is stored in your datasets.
 In Python and therefore also matplotlib your data is stored inside arrays and lists.
-When you have experience with Tableau you might also like to work with dictionaries (tableau_dictionary_example_).
+If you have experience with Tableau you might also like to work with dictionaries (tableau_dictionary_example_).
 But let's first look into arrays.
 To write an array by hand with values from 1 to 10 will look in Python like this\:

 ::

     x = [1,2,3,4,5,6,7,10]

 Easy right?
-To call a perticular value of x you need to call x with the correct index.
+To call a particular value of x you need to call x with the correct index.
 This will look something like this\:

 ::